“Our research is aimed at understanding the regulation of energy metabolism”

 AMP-activated protein kinase (AMPK) is activated in response to a fall in the intracellular concentration of ATP, and has been dubbed the cell’s fuel gauge.
 AMPK phosphorylates a wide range of downstream targets involved in diverse pathways.
 Broadly speaking, activation of AMPK leads to an increase in catabolic pathways and a reduction in anabolic pathways, effects that are predicted to be beneficial in metabolic diseases.
 As a consequence, AMPK has attracted significant attention as a potential therapeutic target for drugs aimed at treating metabolic diseases, including obesity and type 2 diabetes.

 Phosphorylation and activation of AMPK is catalysed by either LKB1 or Ca2+/calmodulin dependent protein kinase kinase 2 (CAMKK2).
-Inactivating mutations within LKB1 lead to a rare, dominantly inherited cancer predisposition in humans, termed Peutz-Jeghers Syndrome, whereas CAMKK2 expression is increased in human prostate cancers.
+Inactivating mutations within LKB1 lead to a rare, dominantly inherited cancer predisposition in humans, termed Peutz-Jeghers Syndrome, whereas CAMKK2 expression is increased in human prostate cancer.
 These findings suggest that AMPK may play a role in human cancers.
 Our current focus is to understand the regulation of AMPK using structure/function analyses and to explore its physiological role using a recently developed transgenic mouse model expressing a gain-of-function AMPK mutant.

 Woods A, Williams JR, Muckett PJ, Mayer FV, Liljevald M, Bohlooly-Y M, Carling D. (2017).
 Liver-specific activation of AMPK prevents steatosis on a high-fructose diet.
 Cell Reports 18(13), 3043-3051.